 About the Author

 Kelsey Ramirez is a veteran elementary school teacher, military wife, and mom to two daughters Audriana and Alexia.
-She is the founder of the Anchored Together ~ By Land, Air, or Sea and owns and operates Kelsey et Soleil, a digital consulting agent in blog management, copy editing, and research and writing.
+She is the founder of the Anchored Together ~ By Land, Air, or Sea and owns and operates Kelsey et Soleil, a digital consulting agent in blog management, .
 Kelsey loves to travel, write, and create amazing content.
 She has her Masters in Technology, which she uses to learn all new things digital.